 There is still so much I haven’t shared.

-I wrote my #metoo list, but it is on an anonymous site…and although I would tell myself not to feel ashamed about certain things, I still do.
+I wrote my #metoo list, but it is on an anonymous site.
+Athough I would tell myself not to feel ashamed about certain things, I still do.
 If these things were someone else’s experience, I would tell them to let it go, to be at peace, to not feel ashamed, that they weren’t at fault, etc. Someday I will also share this part of my emotional world.

-But I am becoming more and more open, and I hope that by doing so I not only help others, but that I too can keep growing and stay in a positive place…
+But I am becoming more and more open.
+I hope that by doing so I not only help others, but that I too can keep growing and stay in a positive place…

 Starting in 1990, I spent twelve to fifteen years dealing with my issues with groups, individual counseling, and healing workshops.
 I also was on almost every medication out there for depression, as well as some to help me sleep.
 Later also I was on a low dose of one specifically for anxiety.